realm/realm-dart-samples/kilochat/README.md

 We still need to maintain the order somehow.
 To do this each new message will be given a new index that is one larger than max index of any seen message in the channel sofar.
 There may be duplicates if some peers have have not seen all existing messages when creating a new one.
 To handle this we define the order as the sort of the indexes, and secondarily the owner id to ensure a stable sort.

 Note that we may introduce holes in the sequence this way (or by later deletions), but that is alright.
 Realm will easily find the _n'th_ message in the channel given the sort, irregardless of the actual values of index, and owner id.

-# DISCLAIMER

-This is low priority work in progress.
-Eventually we hope to make this a well documented example of best practices, but that is _not_ the current state.